liam0414/Database-Systems-COMP3311/tutorials/week5/solution.md

 $$ language sql;
 ```

-13. Write a PLpgSQL function to produce a report giving details of branches:
+# 13. Write a PLpgSQL function to produce a report giving details of branches:
+name and address of branch
+list of customers who hold accounts at that branch
+total amount in accounts held at that branch

+Use the following format for each branch:

+Branch: Clovelly, Clovelly Rd.
+Customers:  Chuck Ian James
+Total deposits: $   8860.00

 ```sql
 create or replace function details(_location text) returns text as $$